Kuromaea/WebsiteTwo/README.md

 - <code>JavaScript</code>
 - <code>GSAP</code>

-## 2. Coding goals ✨
+## 2. Coding ✨

 Development of an website prototype featuring a minimalist portfolio style.

 **🤔 Understanding:**

-- Deepen my knowledge of HTML & CSS and maintain good syntax.
 - Add GSAP & JavaScript animations.

 **🤓 Learning:**

+- Deepen my knowledge of HTML & CSS and maintain good syntax.
 - Deepen my knowledge further on how animations work in JavaScript & GSAP.
 - Make the responsiveness more intricate and adaptable.
 - Above all, practice and enhance my skills.